ManskeLab/BHS/README.md

 This repository contains all scripts developed for the manuscript:

-***S.C.
-Brunet, J.J.
-Tse, M.T.
-Kuczynski, K. Engelke, S.K.
-Boyd, C. Barnabe, S.L.
-Manske.
-Heterogenous bone response to biologic DMARD therapies in rheumatoid arthritis patients and their relationship to functional indices.
-Scand J Rheumatol.
-Submitted August 2020.***
+***SC Brunet, JJ Tse, MT Kuczynski, K Engelke, SK Boyd, C Barnabe & SL Manske (2021) Heterogenous bone response to biologic DMARD therapies in rheumatoid arthritis patients and their relationship to functional indices, Scandinavian Journal of Rheumatology, DOI: 10.1080/03009742.2020.1869303***

 Improved image registration between baseline (3-month) and follow-up (12-month) XCT-II images of the MCP joint to show trabecular bone formation and loss over 9-months.
 This registration is performed outside of IPL and the OpenVMS system as we can obtain more accurate results using SimpleITK.